Name, registered office, duration

 7.1.
 Powers

-The General Meeting is the supreme executive body of the Company.
-It has the following non-transferrable powers:
+The General Meeting is the supreme governing body of the Company.
+It has the following non-transferable powers:

-8. the determination of the interim dividend and the approval of the interim accounts required therefor;
+- the determination of the interim dividend and the approval of the interim financial statements required for this purpose;

-9. the passing of resolutions on the repayment of the statutory capital reserve;
+- the resolution on the repayment of the statutory capital reserve;

 7.2.
 Convening, agenda, documents

-The General Meeting is held annually within six months of the close of the fiscal year.
+The ordinary General Meeting is held annually within six months of the close of the fiscal year.

 Extraordinary General Meetings may be called upon the decision of the General Meeting, the Board of Directors or the Auditors.

-The General Meeting can also be convened by written request from one or more shareholders, representing together at least 5% of the share capital or voting rights, specifying the items to be included on the agenda and the proposals to be put forward.
+The General Meeting can also be convened by written request from one or more shareholders, representing together at least 5% of the share capital or votes, specifying the items to be included on the agenda and the proposals to be put forward.

 Requests for agenda items

-Shareholders representing together at least 0.5% of the share capital or voting rights may, within the deadline published by the Company, demand that an item be put on the agenda to be discussed or request that proposals concerning agenda items be included in the invitation to the General Meeting.
-Shareholders may submit a brief explanatory statement together with the agenda items or the proposals.
-This must be included in the invitation to the General Meeting.
+Shareholders who together represent at least 0.5% of the share capital or the votes may, within a period published by the Company, request that an item be included on the agenda or request that motions relating to items be included in the notice convening the General Meeting.
+Shareholders may submit a brief statement of reasons together with the agenda items or motions.
+This must be included in the notice convening the General Meeting.

 The invitation to the General Meeting must be published in the form provided for in § 17 of the Articles of Association and at least twenty (20) days prior to the meeting.
 Concurrently, the Board of Directors issues the requirements regarding proof of share ownership.